Bentroen/GMPython/README.md

 - As both integers and floating-point numbers are treated as `real`s by GameMaker, an integer passed to a function will always be received as a `float` on Python's end.
 This can be particularly problematic if you're passing a value that must be used as an `int`, e.g. as a list index.
 In that case, you may need to write an intermediary Python function to convert it back to the appropriate type.

-- Similarly, as boolean values are internally stored as 0 and 1, if `true` and `false` are passed normally as arguments to a function, they will, for the reason above, become `float`s in Python (0.0 and 1.0).
+- Prior to GameMaker 2.3.7, boolean values were internally stored as 0 and 1.
+As such, if `true` and `false` were passed normally as arguments to a function, they would, for the reason above, become `float`s in Python (0.0 and 1.0).
 This can be a huge burden, since those values can't be interpreted as booleans in many cases.
-The only way to correctly receive the values as `True` and `False` is to call `bool()` on every boolean value you pass as an argument, which will force GameMaker to use its **true** boolean type.
-Read more about this [here](https://forum.yoyogames.com/index.php?threads/function-is_bool-not-working-properly-on-object-variables.65960/) and [here](https://bugs.yoyogames.com/view.php?id=26211).
+The only way to correctly receive the values as `True` and `False` is to call `bool()` on every boolean value you pass as an argument.
+This behavior was patched in GameMaker 2.3.7, so you can use `true` and `false` directly if you're using a newer version.

 ## To-do